 Transmission and Drive Modes

 Both the GX and LX models feature a six-speed automatic transmission, which provides seamless shifting and optimal gear selection.
 However, the LX takes it to the next level with its advanced Multi-Terrain Select system.
 This innovative technology allows drivers to tailor their driving experience to various road conditions, including Rock, Rock & Dirt, Mogul, Loose Rock, and Mud & Sand.
-The GX, on the other hand, offers a more basic two-speed transfer case, which still provides reliable performance but lacks the sophistication of the LX’s Multi-Terrain Select system.
+The GX, on the other hand, offers a more basic two-speed transfer case, which still provides reliable but lacks the sophistication of the LX’s Multi-Terrain Select system.

 Suspension and Braking Systems